priyanka34311/priyanka34311/README.md

 ### Welcome!
 The repositories below contain a selection of codes I have written for various projects and tasks.
 I learned how to code using MATLAB and Bash, but these days, I typically write code in Python.

-Other languages: SAS, R, and Bayesian Logic (BLOG) *note: Most of the scripts in the repositories contain ample comments.
-I comment often to stay organized and document my own logic.
+Other languages: SAS, R, and Bayesian Logic (BLOG)

+Note: I comment often to stay organized and document my own logic, so the scripts should be comprehensible.
 That being said, I was often the sole data analyst in many of the projects below, so the scripts were written only for me and not a team.
 Queries about the code can be sent to: prr2117@caa.columbia.edu.

 <!--
 **priyanka34311/priyanka34311** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.